mwdawson/Conditional-Quantile-Trajectories/README.md

 For more information, see the corresponding paper:

-Matthew Dawson and Hans-Georg M&uuml;ller, [Dynamic Modeling of Conditional Quantile Trajectories, with Application to Longitudinal Snippet Data](http://www.tandfonline.com/doi/abs/10.1080/01621459.2017.1356321) (2017), *to appear in Journal of the American Statistical Association, Theory and Methods*
+Dawson, M. and M&uuml;ller, H.-G., "Dynamic Modeling of Conditional Quantile Trajectories, with Application to Longitudinal Snippet Data" (2017), *to appear in Journal of the American Statistical Association, Theory and Methods*, [link](http://www.tandfonline.com/doi/abs/10.1080/01621459.2017.1356321)